 The Developing Markets for CLC Crops program is the result of collaboration between CLC entrepreneurs and intermediaries.
 In Fall of 2021, CLC entrepreneurs, University of Minnesota researchers and Forever Green Commercialization staff, and a State legislator connected at an Earth Day event.
 Their conversation highlighted the need for State investment and support, then flowing to basic research and farmer adoption, to extend to entrepreneurs developing markets for CLC crops.
 Forever Green staff and Perennial Pantry wrote a policy brief with ideas to spur value chain and market development for CLC crops, highlighting a CLC Value Chain Development Fund.
 This was modeled on Minnesota's Renewable Development Fund, which has deployed over \$100 million for research, development, piloting, and deployment of renewable energy projects.
 These partners developed a diverse coalition including farmer coops, BIPOC growers and entrepreneurs, start-ups, and advocates, which then moved the concept through the state legislature with bi-partisan support, in a non-budget year in which little else was funded.
-The grants of up to \$50,000 each total to \$1.5 million invested to date in CLC value chain development.
-The unique program will soon receive another \$500,000 in federal resources, part of the \$200 million in Inflation Reduction Act funds allocated from the EPA to the Minnesota Pollution Control Agency for climate-smart food systems.
+The grants of up to \$50,000 each total \$1 million invested to date in CLC value chain development.
+In 2025, the program received another \$500,000 from Inflation Reduction Act funds allocated by the EPA to the Minnesota Pollution Control Agency, as well as \$450,000 from the Legislative-Citizen Commission on Minnesota Resources.
 The Developing Markets for CLC Crops program demonstrates a grassroots solution piloted by a State and expanded by an initial round of federal funding.
 In several instances, receiving these state funds through Developing Markets for CLC Crops grants has spurred grantees to contribute additional funds and combine them with other grant funds for related projects, thus helping grantees reach or at least get much closer to the critical mass of funding they need to make big advancements in supply chain development for CLC crops.